-If a member of the university community has reason to believe that a student has been missing for 24 hours or more, they should report their beliefs to the CPS Department, the Dean of Students Office, the Office of the Vice President for Student Affairs, or the local law enforcement agency where the student resides.
-All possible efforts will be made to locate the student to determine his or her state of health and well-being through the collaboration of the CPS Department, the Office of Student Affairs, the Office of University Housing, and the Monmouth Police Department.
-If the student is an on-campus resident, the CPS Department will secure authorization from University Housing officials to make a welfare entry into the student's room.
+If a member of the university community has reason to believe that a student has been missing for 24 hours or more, they should report this to CPS, the Dean of Students Office, the Office of the Vice President for Student Affairs, or the local law enforcement agency where the student resides.
+All possible efforts will be made to locate the student to determine his or her state of health and well-being through the collaboration of CPS, the Office of Student Affairs, the Office of University Housing, and the Monmouth Police Department.
+If the student is an on-campus resident, CPS will secure authorization from University Housing officials to make a welfare entry into the student's room.
 If it's an off-campus student resident, CPS will informally enlist the aid of the police agency having jurisdiction.
-Concurrently, University officials will endeavor to determine the student's whereabouts through contact with friends, associates, and/or employers of the student.
+Concurrently, university officials will endeavor to determine the student's whereabouts through contact with friends, associates, and/or employers of the student.
 Personnel will make every effort to determine whether or not the student has been attending classes, labs, recitals, scheduled organizational or academic meetings, or appearing for scheduled work shifts.

 If located, verification of the student's state of health and intention of returning to the campus is made.
-When and where appropriate a referral will be made to the university Student Health and Counseling Center.
+When and where appropriate a referral will be made to Student Health and Counseling Center.

-If it is determined that a student is indeed missing by the CPS Department or local law enforcement, notification will be made to the listed emergency contact person and if none listed, the family will be notified within 24 hours.
+If it is determined that a student is indeed missing by CPS or local law enforcement, notification will be made to the listed emergency contact person and if none listed, the family will be notified within 24 hours.
 If the student is an off-campus resident, appropriate family members or associates are encouraged to make an official missing person report to the local law enforcement agency.
-The CPS Department will cooperate, aid, and assist the primary investigative agency in all ways prescribed by law.
+CPS will cooperate, aid, and assist the primary investigative agency in all ways prescribed by law.
 If the student is an on-campus resident, CPS will open an official investigation and notify the Monmouth Police Department.